Skip to main content

 The Verdict

 Most people hear "pub in a Welsh village" and picture serviceable food at leading.
 Hare & Hounds in Aberthin will correct that assumption fast.
-This 300-year-old pub holds a Michelin Bib Gourmand (2024) and runs menus that change twice daily, driven by a 3-acre allotment, family farms, hunting, and foraging.
+This 300-year-old pub holds a Michelin Bib Gourmand (2024) and runs menus that change twice daily, driven by a 3-acre allotment, family farms, hunting, foraging.
 At ££, it is the kind of place that makes £££+ tasting-menu restaurants in Cardiff feel harder to justify.
-Book it, and plan to return: one visit will not cover the range of what comes out of this kitchen across seasons.
+Book it, plan to return: one visit will not cover the range of what comes out of this kitchen across seasons.

 What to Expect